dfinity/ic-burp-extension/README.md

 1. Open the `Proxy` tab and the `HTTP history` subtab.
 2. If the history is empty click on the `Open browser` button.
 3. In the browser open [NNS Dapp](https://nns.ic0.app).
-4. In Burp make sure that binary content is not filtered, by clicking on `Filter settings` and enabling `Other binary`:
+4. In Burp make sure that binary content is not filtered, by clicking on `Filter settings` and enabling `Other binary` or simply click `Show all` followed by `Apply`:
 ![HTTP History - Enable binary content](pics/quickstart-endecode-http-history-filter.png "HTTP History - Enable binary content")
-5. Click on an ICP request that contains encoded CBOR content.
+5. Click on an ICP request (URI ending in /query, /call or /read_state) that contains encoded CBOR content.
 In the request/response section you should find a `IC Request`/`IC Response` tab if the extension has correctly identified the request/response.
 Clicking on this tab shows the decoded content:
 ![View decoded request/response](pics/quickstart-endecode-req-resp-view.png "View decoded request/response")

 ### Managing canister interfaces
-In order to be able to encode and decode ICP messages to/from canisters, the extension needs to know the canister interface of the recipient canister.
-Some canisters expose their canister interface while others don't.
+In order to be able to fully encode and decode ICP messages to/from canisters, the extension needs to know the canister interface of the recipient canister.
+[Some canisters expose their canister interface while others don't](https://forum.dfinity.org/t/rfc-canister-metadata-standard/16280#candidservice-10).
 The interfaces can be managed by clicking on the `IC` tab and the `IDL Management` subtab:

 ![IDL Management UI](pics/quickstart-idl-management.png "IDL Management UI")

 The UI is split into three parts from left to right:

 **Project data management and canister selection.** With the buttons at the top, the canister interface data can be written into or removed from the project file which was selected when Burp was started.
-All data that is not written into a project file is lost when Burp is closed.
+Burp also saves this data whenever it closes properly.

-Below the project data management buttons is a list of all canisters for which interface information is available or where interactions were detected.
+Below the project data management buttons is a list of all canisters for which interactions were detected, some of which might have automatically resolved the interface definition language (IDL) file.
 The buttons at the bottom allow to add additional canisters to that list or automatically try to fetch canister interface information for all/single canister(s).

-**IDL selection.** In the middle section information about the interfaces for the canister selected in the left section are shown.
-Clicking on an interface reveals its content in the right section.
+**IDL selection.** The middle section shows the different IDL files for the canister selected in the left section.
+Clicking on an interface reveals its content on the right side.
 If the canister exposes an interface the entry `AUTOMATIC` will be present.
-The `Load IDL` button allows to load an interface from a file which can be helpful if no interface is exposed or the exposed interface is not accurate.
-To change the interface which the extension uses during en/decoding, select an entry and press the `Set as active` button.
+If no interface is exposed or the automatically retrieved interface is inaccurate, the `Load IDL` button allows to load a custom interface from a file.
+Sometimes such an IDL file can be obtained from the open source repository of the project or by asking the developers.
+To change which interface the extension uses during en/decoding, select an entry and press the `Set as active` button.

 **IDL content view.** The rightmost section shows the contents of the IDL that was selected in the middle section.
+The contents of the IDL can be modified in this section.
+Any changes are automatically stored and used.
+Note that IDL syntax errors are not detected and will lead to en/deconding erros which might only be visible at a later point in time.

 ### Managing Internet Identities
 The extension supports sending ICP messages from the repeater and intruder tool (see section [Sending Requests](#sending-requests-from-intruder-or-repeater)).
-Non-anonymous messages need to be signed.
+[Non-anonymous messages](https://internetcomputer.org/docs/current/references/ic-interface-spec/#authentication) need to be signed.
 For this internet identities (II) can be used.
-In order to sign messages with an II, a passkey must be generated and registered with the II.
+To allow BurpSuite to sign messages with an II, a passkey must be generated and registered with the II.
 For this a UI is provided under the `IC` tab and the `Internet Identity` subtab:

 ![II Management UI](pics/quickstart-ii-management.png "II Management UI")